Qengineering/YoloCam/README.md

 ------------

 ## Camera.
 YoloCam is suitable for RaspiCam models V1 and V2. **YoloCam does not support Camera Module 3**.<br>Because the AI model works with small-sized images, large images are automatically resized to a lower resolution.
 That's why there is no real need for an expensive, high-resolution camera.
-A cheap model V1 will do just fine.<br><br>
+A cheap model V1 will do just fine.<br>

+### WebCam
+With a small adaption in a script, YoloCam also works with most common webcams.
+Please read the information on this [Wiki page](https://github.com/Qengineering/YoloCam/wiki/WebCam).<br><br>

 The YoloCam **email** version has a Nginx web server on board.
 It feeds an HLS live stream.
 You can watch it in any browser.<br>
 ![output image]( https://qengineering.eu/github/YoloBrowser.png )<br>